flashlight/flashlight/README.md

 ```
 If installed in a custom directory using a custom `CMAKE_INSTALL_PREFIX`, passing `-Dflashlight_DIR=[install prefix]/share/flashlight/cmake` as an argument to your `cmake` command can help CMake find Flashlight.

+### Building and Running flashlight with Docker
+Flashlight and its dependencies can also be built with the provided Dockerfiles — see the accompanying [Docker documentation](https://github.com/facebookresearch/flashlight/tree/master/.docker) for more information.

 ### Contributing and Contact
 Contact: vineelkpratap@fb.com, awni@fb.com, jacobkahn@fb.com, qiantong@fb.com, antares@fb.com, padentomasello@fb.com,